Samuel-Cavada/BitLocker-Highlights/README.md

 # BitLocker-Highlights

-➜ Handled BitLocker recovery to resolve encryption-related issues, ensuring data security.

-➜ Implemented file encryption and data protection using BitLocker, ensuring data security and confidentiality through endpoint protection software.

 ➜ Enabled and verified full-disk encryption with BitLocker on sensitive systems to protect data at rest across all organization-issued laptops.
+➜ Implemented file-level encryption and data protection using BitLocker to ensure confidentiality and compliance with security policies.
+➜ Handled BitLocker recovery to resolve encryption-related issues, minimizing downtime while maintaining data security.